zhongkan/Flight-AR.Drone-2/readme.txt

   Flight_AR.Drone_2-license-LGPL.txt and Flight_AR.Drone_2-license-BSD.txt for more details.

 HOW TO INSTALL
-  Please unzip "ardrone2.(rar or zip)" in any directory.
+  Please download and compile it.

 HOW TO UNINSTALL
-  Please delete the ardrone2 folder.
+  Please delete it.

 BEFORE YOU BUILD
   1. Microsoft Kinect SDK